 We discovered later that in earlier times the Loire itself flowed where the canal does now, and that les Vanneaux was an important boat-building centre and port until the river changed course.

 The village of Gannay, originally at les Vanneaux, moved to its present location in pursuit of the river trade.

 In the café a few people were finishing lunch, but we just had coffee.
 Having checked that the place was open in the evening, we set off for the final push.

 The road to the village had been recently beautified, presumably at the same time as the port, with a gravel path, flower beds and graceful street lights, but it was all lost on me as I forced myself along.
 I was having great difficulty putting my foot to the ground.

 A remarkable sight in the village was the stump of a long-dead tree wearing a little pointed roof.
 Apparently it is the last remnant of a line of trees planted five hundred years ago by order of Sully, to mark the route from Moulins to Nevers.

 We hobbled on past the houses and found the camping ground in a hedged field planted with young trees and sparsely populated by Dutch caravans.
 At one end stood two large farmhouses draped in vines, which turned out to be a guest house and restaurant respectively.

 Not finding anyone to apply to, we wandered over to the field and put up our tent on the squelching grass.
 We laughed to see a fire extinguisher attached to a nearby post – an inflatable raft would have been a better idea.
-Without even the normal rituals of showers and clothes-washing, we crawled into the tent and collapsed, while a million mosquitoes banged against the screens outside.
+Without even the normal rituals of showers and clothes-washing, we crawled into the tent and collapsed, while a million mosquitoes banged their heads against the screens outside.
 It rained off and on while we dozed.